faizan542/Js-Practice-Set/questions.md

 13. The Shopping Cart Totalizer:
     You are working on an e-commerce website, and you need to calculate the total cost of items in the shopping cart.
 Implement a function named calculateTotal that takes an array of products with prices and quantities and returns the total cost.

-14. The Window Scroller:
-    You are developing a single-page application with a smooth scrolling effect.
-Implement a function named smoothScrollToTop that smoothly scrolls the window to the top when called.